RioPan/NLP-Facebook-Post/README.md

 Dataset and Task:

-For this assignment, you will use a labeled dataset named "FB_posts_labeled.txt".
+use a labeled dataset named "FB_posts_labeled.txt".
 It is a tab-delimited file with the following fields:

 postId: this is a unique identifier for each user post.
 There are 7961 posts in total;
 message: this is the text of each post;